Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 You can ignore these warnings or modify dse.yaml so that only the required gremlin_server properties are present.

-If you have upgraded a DSE package installation, then you can prevent future unintended upgrades.
+If you have upgraded a DSE package installation, then you can prevent future unintended upgrades by locking the package version:

 RHEL yum installations